inner-clarity/InnerSight/docs/en/scientific_foundation_validation.md

 ## Evolutionary and Adaptive Perspective

-### Regulatory Diversity as Evolutionary Advantage
+### Diversity in Human Responses Reflects the Complexity of Divine Design

-Research in evolutionary psychology suggests that diversity in emotional regulation strategies represents an adaptive advantage for the human species.
-Gilbert (2019) argues that behaviors that appear "maladaptive" in modern social contexts may represent highly adaptive solutions developed for survival in specific environments.
+The variety in how people regulate their emotions reflects the richness of the human experience.
+What may seem unusual in one context may be a wise and necessary response in another.
+This diversity should not surprise us: "God is no respecter of persons" (Acts 10:34), and His plan includes everyone, with their unique circumstances.

 **Applicable evolutionary principles:**
 - Optimization for survival, not social convention